Accreditation and Authorization

 Barton College is an equal opportunity, affirmative action institution.
 The College serves all students regardless of race, creed, color, sex, national origin, or disabling conditions.
 The College is in compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1991 prohibiting discrimination with regard to disabilities.

 Barton College Accreditation

-Barton College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (http://www.sacscoc.org) to award associate, baccalaureate, master, and doctorate degrees.
-Contact the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30330-4097, or call 404-679-4500 for questions about the accreditation of Barton College.
+Barton College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award baccalaureate and master’s degrees.
+Questions about the accreditation of Barton College may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30330-4097, or by calling 404-679-4500, or by using information available on SACSCOC’s website (www.sacscoc.org).